 Are Homeowner Associations (HOA)/Property Owners Associations (POA) Common?

 Yes.
 These self-governing organizations serve an important role in managing common areas and protecting the investment of the homeowners.
-According to research from iProperty Management (April 2022):
+According to research from property Management (April 2022):

-- Homeowners’ associations in the United States manage 355,000 communities, with an average of 22 new associations forming every day.
+- Homeowners’ associations in the United States manage 355,000 communities

 - 80% of newly constructed homes sold in 2020 were part of HOA communities.